josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 ## A real-world example: my simple component

 Recently, I set out to build a component to help me generate footnotes on this site.
-You know; the kind that shows up as a tiny link in some text, and that when clicked, jumps you to the bottom of the page for an accompanying annotation. <Footnote number="1" />
+You know; the kind that shows up as a tiny link in some text, and that when clicked, jumps you to the bottom of the page for an accompanying annotation. <footnote>Like this.</footnote>

 This is a very simple task, as far as web dev goes.
 In fact, it's since-the-dawn-of-HTML type of stuff; all you really need is two anchor tags.
 (You might reasonably wonder why it even needed to be a component in the first place; I was just trying to automate the numbering.)